 'Alexa, send US$20 to my favourite presidential candidate'

-Amazon said on Wednesday it will make donating to a U.S. presidential candidate as easy as turning on the lights or replenishing a household's toilet-paper stocks, via its Alexa digital assistant.

-WASHINGTON: Amazon said on Wednesday it will make donating to a U.S. presidential candidate as easy as turning on the lights or replenishing a household's toilet-paper stocks, via its Alexa digital assistant.
+WASHINGTON: Amazon said on Wednesday (Sep 18) it will make donating to a US presidential candidate as easy as turning on the lights or replenishing a household's toilet-paper stocks, via its Alexa digital assistant.

 The service will begin next month and will work only for candidates who have chosen to participate.